 Should titanium watches really be more expensive than the steel equivalent?

 Titanium watches aren’t anything new by any stretch of the imagination.
 When Citizen unveiled the world’s first titanium wristwatch in 1970, the lightweight and hypoallergenic properties of the metal were an incredible development for the industry, but a lot has changed in the last 50 years.
 Titanium has been well and truly democratised in the watch world, and even new microbrands can have their first releases made in titanium, packed with an affordable mechanical movement, and sold for under a few hundred bucks.
-One of the cheapest watches in my collection is this Seiko, which despite an intricately finished titanium case and bracelet originally cost me less than $200 AUD.
+One of the cheapest watches in my collection is this Seiko, which despite an intricately finished titanium case and bracelet originally cost me less than A$200.

 Titanium

-The RZE Valour in titanium costs $219 USD
+The RZE Valour in titanium costs US$219

 The launch of the latest Tudor Pelagos in 39mm highlighted a trend in recent years as titanium is making its way deeper into high-end pockets.
 Brands like Bulgari, Longines, IWC, Zenith and Omega have all released titanium watches that eke into the upper echelons of their price ranges, and it’s now viewed as an entirely legitimate material for a luxury watch.
 So how is it that this material has become such a must-have for the high-end sector, and is the accompanying price hike really justified?